tum-esm/em27-retrieval-pipeline/README.md

 ### How does the filtering work?

 1. Calibrate the raw measurement data, calibration factors are used from the database
-2. Filter out any data where gfit flagged some anomaly (temperature in the enclosure, rapid concentration drop, etc.)
+2. Filter out any data where GFIT flagged some anomaly (temperature in the enclosure, rapid concentration drop, etc.)
 3. Filter out any data according to specific filter cases
 4. Compute a rolling mean over the remaining data
 5. Resample the smooth curves at a given rate for the output files